torgheh/bootmodal/README.md

 ### View

-The view extends on the `Bootmodal::layout`. there are two section in a bootstrap modal that you can extend: modal-body and modal-footer.
+The view extends on the `Bootmodal::layout`.
+There are two sections in a Bootstrap modal that can be extended: modal-body and modal-footer.

 ## Frontend